 Although Modula-3 is not used much anymore, it is incredibly important in the development of programming languages.
 What’s more, there’s still plenty of Modula-3 code out there needing to be maintained.

 MS Access is a database system.
 Although it isn’t used that much anymore, it is still a great tool for small projects.
 And there is a huge number of legacy systems that depend upon MS Access.
-It can be critical to know: MS Access Introduction and Resources.
+It can be critical to know.

 MySQL is one of the most popular database systems in the world.
 It is especially important as the basis of content management systems like WordPress.
 Find out about it and get the resources to learn more: MySQL Introduction and Resources.

 The NXT-G programming language was designed to create and control robots using the LEGO MINDSTORMS NXT robotics kit.
 It is intended to introduce children to programming and robotics, but a lot of adults use the system too because it’s fun and interesting.

 This article provides you a good introduction to object-oriented concepts and then goes on to discuss the most popular object-oriented programming languages.